retrodump/VidMeAPI/README.md

 ## Commands

+(If you just run `python main.py`, it wills start a command terminal)

 `<string>` means it's required. `[string]` means it's optional to have.
 If the argument you are passing has a space in it, you need to wrap it in quotes.

 Example: